dmarx/keyframed/README.md

 ## Looping

-The Curve class has a `loop` attribute that can be set to `True` to make the curve loop indefinitely.
+The Curve class has a `loop` attribute that can be set to `True` (either as an attribute or as an initialization argument) to make the curve loop indefinitely.

 ```python
 curve = Curve({0:0, 1:1}, loop=True)